This image is just a screenshot from the code editor I use, which is VS Code

 I am personally using Inoreader and I love it.
 It is simple and works as expected.

-So, if you haven't already, check my RSS feed and subscribe to it if you found any of my posts useful.
-Also, please help me reach wider audience by sharing on your social media of choice. 😎 Thank you!
+If you haven’t already, check out my RSS feed and subscribe if you find my posts useful.
+Please help me reach a wider audience by sharing on your favorite social media platform. 😎 Thank you!

 What do you think about RSS feeds?
 Are you using them?
-Do you have some other opinion on this topic?
-I would love to hear from you.
-Let me know what you think through my contact form below.
+Do you have another opinion on this topic?
+I’d love to hear from you — let me know what you think through my contact form below.

 P.S.
-While writing this blog I tried out a tool that a good friend and an initial Mentor of mine created.
-It is called 🚀 Quill.app.
-I enjoyed writing in it and I think it is a really cool app.
-It is currently in open beta, so grab yourself a free account and take your writing management to the next level.
+While writing this blog, I tried out a tool that a good friend and initial mentor of mine created.
+It’s called 🚀 Quill.app.
+I enjoyed writing in it and think it’s a really cool app.
+It’s currently in open beta, so grab yourself a free account and take your writing management to the next level.